 Reserve Bank with emerald green reverse

-Incredible quality for such a rare QEII star - crisp and original.
+This note is incredible quality for such a rare QEII star note - crisp and original.

 Anyone actively collecting pre-decimal notes at the moment knows full well that catalogue values haven't reflected the actual market for a few years now.